Dheerajkk3/aws-sysops-study/README.md

 # aws-sysops-study

 ## RDS
-RDS (Relational Database service) is a AWS service offering to create databases on cloud.
+- RDS (Relational Database service) is a AWS service offering to create databases on cloud.

-It is manaaged DB service by AWS which means that users can't SSH to the DB servers.
+- It is manaaged DB service by AWS which means that users can't SSH to the DB servers.

-Users use SQL as querying language.
+- Users use SQL as querying language because the data is inserted in tables.

-**RDS Engines:**
+- The following are RDS Engines

-Postgres
+  - Postgres

-MySQL
+  - MySQL

-MariaDB
+  - MariaDB

-Oracle
+  - Oracle

-MS SQL Server
+  - MS SQL Server

-IBM DB2
+  - IBM DB2

-Aurora
+  - Aurora

-Advantages of RDS over a user provisioned DB on ec2:
+- Advantages of RDS over a user provisioned DB on ec2:

-Automated provisioning

-OS Patching
+  - Automated provisioning , OS Patching

-Automated backups and point in time restore of DB.
+  - Automated backups and point in time restore of DB.